brakmic/Bitcoin_Full_Node_on_Raspberry_Pi3/README.md

 ## Firewall configuration

-To create a proper firewall use *iptables.sh* script that should reside somewhere under /usr/local, for example /usr/local/bin.
-Don't forget to make this script executable with `chmod +x iptables.sh`
+To create a proper firewall use *iptables.sh* script and put it somewhere under */usr/local*, for example */usr/local/bin*.
+Don't forget to make it executable with `chmod +x iptables.sh`

 * Install *iptables-persistent* with `apt-get install iptables-persistent`